pravinchav/docs/index.md

 ## Overview

-Zoom Market is a full-featured grocery storefront offering browsing, search, cart, checkout, payment processing, order tracking, returns, and administrative tools.
+SmartShelf is a full-featured grocery storefront offering browsing, search, cart, checkout, payment processing, order tracking, returns, and administrative tools.
 This document describes end-user flows, integration points for payments and third-party systems, and developer-facing APIs and webhooks.

 ## User Journeys